shiminki/universal_quantum_optimal_control/README.md

 # Robust Quantum Control with Composite Pulse Sequences

-This project develops a machine learning framework for generating composite pulse sequences that implement a target quantum operation with high fidelity, even under strong static disorder (e.g., off-resonant errors).
+This project develops a machine learning framework for generating composite pulse sequences that implement a target quantum operation with high fidelity.
+It is specifically aimed to create pulses that are robust under strong static disorder (e.g., off-resonant errors).
 It leverages a transformer encoder model to output pulse sequences robust to errors sampled from a given distribution.

 ---